trdroid/Chrome-Extension-Examples/README.md

 An extension can communicate with another extension, provided it knows the ID of the extension it tries to send messages to.

+NOTE: UI pages can share information by manipulating properties on their DOMs and also by invoking functions on background pages.

 *Flow*

-Consider a scenario where a page action for maps should appear in the omni box if a web page contains an address.
+Consider a scenario where a page action for maps has to appear in the omni box if a web page contains an address.

 Use a content script to examine the content of a web page for an address